British Overseas citizen: Debate over full citizenship rights

 The creation of different British nationality classes with disparities in United Kingdom residency rights drew criticism for creating what was seen as a two-tier system.
-The vast majority of people who were classified as British citizens in 1983 were white, while those assigned BDTC or BOC status were predominantly Asian.
+The vast majority of people who were classified as British Citizens in 1983 were white, while those assigned BDTC or BOC status were predominantly South Asian.
 The deprivation of full nationality rights was particularly distressful for the Indian diaspora in Southeast Africa, many of whom migrated to Africa during colonial rule while working in the civil service.
-As former East African colonies gained independence, aggressive Africanisation policies and an increasingly discriminatory environment in the post-colonial countries against the Asian population caused many among them to seek migration to Britain.
-While CUKCs without strong ties to the British Islands were already subject to immigration controls starting in 1962, the subdivision of nationality reinforced the idea that British identity depended on race.
+As former East African colonies gained independence, aggressive Africanisation policies and an increasingly discriminatory environment in the post-colonial countries against the South Asian population caused many among them to seek migration to Britain.
+While CUKCs without strong ties to the British Isle were already subject to immigration controls starting in 1962, the subdivision of nationality reinforced the idea that British identity depended on race.

 A "special quota voucher scheme" was introduced in 1968 to annually admit a small number of CUKCs (and later BOCs), along with their dependents, who held no other nationality and who were pressured to leave their countries of residence.
 Waiting times under the quota system were extremely long, with applicants waiting in excess of five years to receive a voucher to enter the UK.
-The system was abolished in 2002, when Parliament granted remaining BOCs who held no other nationality the right to register as full British citizens.
+The system was abolished in 2002, when Parliament granted remaining BOCs who held no other nationality the right to register as full British Citizens.
 About 35,000 BOCs were estimated to have benefited from this provision at the time of the law's passage.

-Prior to 2002, British Overseas citizens from Malaysia had been able to petition for British citizenship after renouncing Malaysian citizenship.
+Prior to 2002, British Overseas Citizens from Malaysia had been able to petition for British citizenship after renouncing Malaysian citizenship.
 After passage of the British Overseas Territories Act 2002 and the Nationality, Immigration and Asylum Act 2002, these requests were no longer considered.
 However, a number of Malaysian BOCs continued their applications after this change in immigration policy and renounced their Malaysian citizenship after being given incorrect legal advice.
 Due to differences in how the governments recognise nationality renunciation, both the British and Malaysian governments consider this group of individuals nationals of the other country and refuse to give them any form of permanent status.
 Debate over ultimate responsibility for this group of BOCs (estimated to be 1,000–2,000 people) continues while they remain stateless without a territory that they have a guaranteed right to remain in.